This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Place the sugar in a medium-sized bowl and add the molasses.
-Use a fork, rubber spatula, or your fingers to mix the molasses into the sugar thoroughly.
+• Combine Ingredients: Add the sugar to a medium bowl and drizzle the molasses over it.
+Mix thoroughly using a fork, rubber spatula, or your fingers until the molasses is evenly blended into the sugar.

-• Transfer to an airtight container and store at room temperature for 1 month.
+• Store Properly: Transfer the brown sugar to an airtight container and store at room temperature for up to 1 month.

 Notes

-• Adjust the Molasses: This recipe uses 1 tablespoon of molasses for each cup of white sugar.
-If you want dark brown sugar, increase the molasses to 2 tablespoons per cup of sugar.
+• Adjusting the Molasses: For light brown sugar, use 1 tablespoon of molasses per cup of white sugar.
+If you prefer dark brown sugar, increase the molasses to 2 tablespoons per cup.

-• Molasses Substitutes: If you don’t have molasses, you can use 1 tablespoon of pure maple syrup, golden syrup, or agave nectar per cup of granulated sugar.
-The flavor will be different, but the texture and moisture will be similar.
-These substitutes work in a pinch.
+• Molasses Substitutes: If you’re out of molasses, substitute with 1 tablespoon of pure maple syrup, golden syrup, or agave nectar per cup of granulated sugar.
+While the flavor will differ slightly, the texture and moisture will remain similar.
+These alternatives are great in a pinch!

 Nutrition